CarterPape/CarterPape.github.io/the-blog/decompiling-facebook/_posts/2018-06-05-whatsapp-and-facebook-just-dont-mix.md

 The location where your profile picture was taken, the ideas you share in the missives you write in Facebook posts, the content of messages you send to your friends and loved ones, and nearly all of the other information you provide to Facebook… all of it can be used for ad targeting purposes, and it's in Facebook's interest not to remind you that such is the case.

-_This post was last updated August 10, 2018 with minor grammatical changes._
+_This post was last updated August 16, 2018 with minor grammatical and layout changes._

+[^Messenger]:
-[^Messenger]: Understanding whether Facebook actually uses Messenger conversations to do ad targeting will be the subject of a future post.
+    Understanding whether Facebook actually uses Messenger conversations to do ad targeting will be the subject of a future post.
 For now, I can say that it is nearly certain, but merely the fact that I have been researching this and can't find a clear answer from Facebook itself says something about their problem with transparency.

+[^private-on-messenger]:
+    It seems unlikely to me that anyone who understands that their messages on Messenger can be monetized would feel okay using the service to share sensitive information like financial or medical records.

 [Decompiling Facebook index]: /the-blog/decompiling-facebook/